-The UVAC Board comprises experts in higher level vocational learning drawn from a range of higher education, further education and lifelong learning sectors.
-With observers from related organisations, the UVAC Board possesses a wealth of knowledge and experience on higher level, work-based and vocational learning.
+The UVAC Board comprises experts in higher level vocational learning drawn from higher and further education.
+As such, the UVAC Board possesses a wealth of knowledge and experience on higher level, work-based and vocational learning.
 Click on the links below to find to more about our Board.

-- Professor Joy Carter (Chair) – Vice Chancellor, University of Winchester
+- Professor Quintin McKellar (Chair) – Vice Chancellor and Chief Executive, University of Hertfordshire

 - Professor Margaret House – Vice Chancellor, Leeds Trinity University

 - Dr Ruth Helyer – Head of Skills, Teesside University

 Vice Chancellor – Leeds Trinity University

-Professor Margaret House was appointed as the Vice Chancellor at Leeds Trinity University on 1st January 2013.
+Professor House was appointed as the Vice Chancellor at Leeds Trinity University on 1st January 2013.
 Previous to this she was the Deputy Vice Chancellor Academic at Middlesex University where she had worked since 1986.
 She was appointed Dean of the School of Social Sciences in 2000; Dean of Health and Social Sciences in 2002; and became Deputy Vice Chancellor Academic in September 2005.
 Professor House gained a national and international reputation for research into the management and monitoring of river water quality.
 She was responsible for the development of the House Index of Water Quality.
 As Deputy Vice Chancellor Academic she led projects on the student experience and employability in addition to her role as academic leader for the University.

 Head of Workforce Development (Research & Policy), Teesside University

-Dr Ruth Helyer is Head of Workforce Development (Research & Policy) at Teesside University where she formerly led the innovative Negotiated Learning Framework (one of the first HE level work-based studies programmes in the UK) before moving to the Department of Academic Enterprise where she now leads the Business Research Team, working at the interface of business and higher education to research and develop innovative practice.
-Ruth began her academic career as a lecturer in English Literature and Film at the Universities of Teesside and Newcastle upon Tyne, specializing in contemporary American literature and postmodern theory she has published widely in English Studies as well as in those areas more directly related to her current activity, for example: workforce development; work-based learning; employability; the 21st century graduate; accreditation of prior learning (APL); the changing demographics of the workforce; mentoring between business-focused academics and more.
+Dr Ruth Helyer is Head of Workforce Development (Research & Policy) at Teesside University where she developed the innovative Negotiated Learning Framework (one of the first HE level work-based studies programmes in the UK) before moving to the Department of Academic Enterprise, working at the interface of business and higher education to research and develop innovative practice.
+Ruth began her academic career as a lecturer in English Literature and Film at the Universities of Teesside and Newcastle upon Tyne, specializing in contemporary American literature and postmodern theory.
+She has published widely in English Studies as well as in those areas more directly related to her current activity, for example workforce development; work-based learning; graduate employability; the accreditation of prior learning (APL); the changing demographics of the workforce; mentoring between business-focused academics and more.

-An earlier career, of ten years commercial experience with Barclays Bank Plc, has proved invaluable in enhancing her current activities which span the worlds of business and academia.
+An earlier career of ten years commercial experience with Barclays Bank Plc, has proved invaluable in enhancing Ruth’s current activities, which span the worlds of business and academia.
 This hybrid profile has encompassed work around widening participation and community learning as well as project management of initiatives which depend on industry partners for successful outcomes.
 As a champion of work-based learning, she has been instrumental in the University becoming one of the leaders in the sector in business engagement activities.
 Ruth continues to teach on Teesside’s PgC in Learning and Teaching in Higher Education.

 Deputy Vice-Chancellor, Southampton Solent University